Trending

 Open source Information v/s intelligence

-Open source Information refers to the initial data or facts gathered concerning a specific topic.
+Open source intelligence definition refers to the initial data or facts gathered concerning a specific topic.
 In contrast, intelligence represents the wisdom and revelations obtained by processing information through analysis, synthesis, and interpretation.
 Intelligence is achieved when we examine and analyze this information with a critical thinking approach.

 Stages of the Intelligence Cycle